MiaoRuidx/first/readme.txt

 Git is version control system
-Git is free sofware
+Git is free sofware under the GPL
-modify the file